 Generalization Criteria: How you will measure if the skill is generalized (e.g., Across 3 people, 3 settings, and 3 exemplars)

-Baseline: Include a brief statement about the Member’s current skill level including a baseline measurement that EXACTLY matches the mastery criteria of the goal.
+Baseline: Include a brief statement about the Member’s current skill level including a baseline measurement that matches the mastery criteria of the goal.

 Social Skills Curriculum- Within this section the provider will list the social skills curriculum that is being used to facilitate the social skills group and/or individualized social skills intervention with the member.
 According to the National Standard Project Phase 2, the social skills intervention package needs to be evidence based.